DanielGomeX/SiDiSi/docs/index.md

 layout: default
 ---

-## Introduction
+## SiDiSi

 Simple Digital Signage is an information screen which can be used by everyone.
 Make use of it at home to display the latest news and calendar appointments that you always stay informed.
 Or you set it up in your company building, code your own plugins and present your enterprise blog entries to your employees.

-It began with the simple idea to display rss feeds on the screen I hung up in my apartment.
-After that I added weather information and I also wanted to show my appointments from the google calendar.
-But it was very static, only one rss feed was displayed and if two users on different SiDiSi screens wanted to show different data it was not possible.

-So I ditched the whole application and started with nothing.
-You are now able to use different plugins for news, you can switch your OpenWeatherMap location and add your own google calendar.
+You are able to use different plugins for news, you can switch your OpenWeatherMap location and add your own google calendar.

 ## How to install SiDiSi

-If you do not have special needs for your digital signage screen you can just open [SiDiSi Live App](https://news.sidisi.de), go to the settings page and insert your OpenWeatherMap location, API Key and the embedded Google calendar url.
+If you do not have special needs for your digital signage screen you can just open [SiDiSi Live App](https://news.sidisi.de), go to the settings page and insert your OpenWeatherMap location, API Key and your Google Mail address.

 ## Plugins